SAT Score Calculator 2025 | Free Digital SAT Calculator with Percentile Rankings

 Calculate Your Score for Egyptian Universities

-• American University in Cairo (AUC): Typically requires 1200+ composite (exact requirements vary by program)
+• American University in Cairo (AUC): Typically requires 1200+ composite score; competitive programs may require 1300+

-• German University in Cairo (GUC): Engineering programs often require strong Math scores (650+)
+• German University in Cairo (GUC): Engineering programs often require Math scores of 650+ and total scores of 1250+

 Test Format Computer-based, adaptive Paper-based, linear